andreaSanchezC/JavaChallenges/README.md

 # JavaChallenges
-Here is the solution of the Python challenges proposed as a requirement for the approval of the Python course of Colombian Mintic and University Of Antioquia 2022.
+Here is the solution of the Java challenges proposed as a requirement for the approval of the Python course of Colombian Mintic and University Of Antioquia 2022.